JuliaCloud/AWS.jl/sample/README.md

 - setup_external.jl - Creates addprocs_external.jl,
                       prints instructions to execute from an external host.

+- compute_headnode.jl - This adds workers based on the generated, addprocs_headnode.jl file
+                        Also includes a user file "compute.jl" if present.
+User code can thus be added to compute.jl and it will be executed after the workers have been added

+- compute_external.jl - Similar to compute_headnode.jl above, but for execution from an external
+                        host(like a laptop)

+- stop.jl - Stops all instances associated with the cluster.
+This allows for having a set of machines ready and primed to be started whenever required.

-- shutdown.jl - Terminates all instances associated with the cluster
+- terminate.jl - Terminates all instances associated with the cluster

 ## Typical workflow for executing from a head node

 From the localhost, i.e. machine external to EC2
 - Change and edit config.jl
-- julia startup.jl
+- julia launch.jl
 - julia setup_headnode.jl
 - ssh into a headnode